OpenNMS/grafana/README.md

 ### v1.1.0

-* Added support for single-valued template variables
+* Added support for both single-valued and multi-valued template variables
 * Added support for testing the datasource, introduced in Grafana 2.1.0

 ### v1.0.0-rc1